When should you file an insurance claim after a crash? Let's review some basic rules of the road.

 Sometimes filing an insurance claim is an obvious course of action after a car accident.
-If a vehicle sustained damages or a driver was injured, it's important to reach out your insurer.
+If a vehicle sustained damages or a driver was injured, it's important to reach out to your insurer.
 But not all car collisions are serious enough to warrant an auto insurance claim.
 There are many situations in which you shouldn't file a claim or use your insurance coverage.

-|Year(s) After Accident||Average Price Increase|
+|Year(s) After Incident||Average Insurance Rate Increase|

 You will typically be penalized for three years after an at-fault accident.
 When you're considering filing a car insurance claim, weigh the value of your claim against the $2,061 in additional premiums you would pay after a claim.